pydata/xarray/doc/internals/duck-arrays-integration.rst

 Duck array requirements
 ~~~~~~~~~~~~~~~~~~~~~~~

-Xarray does not explicitly check that that required methods are defined by the underlying duck array object before
+Xarray does not explicitly check that required methods are defined by the underlying duck array object before
 attempting to wrap the given array.
 However, a wrapped array type should at a minimum define these attributes:

 * ``shape`` property,